Flexible work: The reality of BPOs post-pandemic

 The world shifted to an almost entirely virtual lifestyle.
 Those who were working in an office pre-pandemic now were setting up an office in their spare room to work from home.
 Companies had to learn to work virtually and run effectively while offering their employees and contractors a flexible workplace.

 For those businesses that we’re able to stay afloat during the pandemic, the BPOs they utilized had to adapt and be flexible with their partners.
 Whether or not BPOs were able to do so with their partners throughout the pandemic determines the BPO sector’s fate post-pandemic.

-Before COVID-19, BPOs were a fast-developing sector providing a large number of jobs.
+Before COVID-19, BPOs were a fast-developing sector providing many jobs.
 Businesses found BPOs attractive for a number of reasons.
 The biggest being that outsourcing administrative support was more cost- and time-effective than hiring someone to work in their office.
 Companies could save money on hiring labor and keep their office size smaller since fewer people were physically there.

-Before COVID-19 turned the world upside down, BPOs were operating out of office spaces in a call center design.
-Employees would perform their assigned duties at their desktop computer equipped to handle any tasks given.
+Before COVID-19 turned the world upside down, BPOs operated out of office spaces in a call center design.
+Employees would perform their assigned duties on their desktop computers equipped to handle any tasks given.
 Every tool a BPO employee needed was at their fingertips.
 With government-enforced lockdowns, BPOs were forced to reevaluate how they conducted business with their partners and employees.

 No industry or individual was safe from the challenges that the pandemic caused.
 BPOs and those following a BPO career path had their own specific challenges to overcome and will continue to grow from.

 When health professionals deemed it unsafe to work in traditional office environments, governments worldwide enacted mandatory lockdowns.
 BPOs had to adapt to the new normal.
 They had to act quickly to ensure they could obtain the necessary equipment for their employees to work safely from home.